sonu927/Tic-Tac-toe/README.md

 # Tic-Tac-toe
-Basic tic tac toe game using swing
-This is just basic tictactoe gamee which i made using using wing
+This is just a basic tictactoe game which i made using using wing